niaid/ASM-Mining-Microbiomes-2022/_info/account.md

 ---
+hometitle: "1.
+Make a Free Account"
 title: "Make a Free Account"
 layout: service
 date: 2022-05-02T12:33:46+10:00
 featured: true
 weight: 1
+split: "."
 ---

-We recommend registering for Nephele and MicrobiomeDB accounts ahead of the workshop.
+Please register for Nephele and MicrobiomeDB accounts before we start.
 Our web apps are free to use.